Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_asset_catalog.md

 To link an environment's API to an asset, you must create an AssetMapping.
-This mapping will automatically create an AssetResource providing a synchronized copy of the API revision's specification, version, and endpoints to be used by marketplace.
-This mapping will monitor all changes to an environment's APIServiceInstance such as when a new APIServiceRevision gets deployed to it or when the endpoints have changed, keeping the AssetResource up-to-date.
+This mapping will automatically create an AssetResource providing a synchronized copy of the API revision's specification, version, and endpoints to be used by Marketplace.
+This mapping will monitor all changes to an environment's APIServiceInstance such as, when a new APIServiceRevision gets deployed to it or when the endpoints have changed, keeping the AssetResource up to date.
-Every time an API change is detected, the asset will also be put back into a "draft" state so the updated AssetResource can be released to marketplace.
+Every time an API change is detected, the asset will also be put back into a "draft" state, so the updated AssetResource can be released to Marketplace.

-Note that an AssetResource keeps a copy of the API in case the environment's API service or revision gets deleted.
+{{< alert title="Note" color="primary" >}}An AssetResource keeps a copy of the API in case the environment's API service or revision gets deleted.
-A copy is needed in case marketplace is referencing it.
+A copy is needed in case the Marketplace is referencing it.
+{{< /alert >}}

-Create a YAML (or JSON) file as shown below to create a new AssetMapping, replacing the `<assetName>` with the asset you want to scope.
-Also replace the `<environmentName>`, `<apiServiceName>`, and `<apiServiceIsntanceName>` with the API you want to monitor under environment.
+Create a YAML (or JSON) file as shown below to create a new AssetMapping.
+Replace `<assetName>` with the asset you want to scope.
+Also replace `<environmentName>`, `<apiServiceName>`, and `<apiServiceInstanceName>` with the API you want to monitor under environment.

 ```yaml